 A career highlight is when the company manufactured a highly aerodynamic ‘Superbike” in 1996.
 The bike came with differently sized aerodynamic wheels, an extremely thin seat and downtubes, a carbon graphite frame with no top tube as well as a seat tube with a deep cutout to provide room for the rear wheel.

 GT co-founder Richard Long met his death in a motorcycle accident a week before GT‘s debut at the 1996 Summer Olympic.

-In 1998, GT went public and it was eventually acquired by Questor Partners for $175, (Questor also owned Schwinn during this time.)
+In 1998, GT went public and it was eventually acquired by Questor Partners for $175 million (Questor also owned Schwinn during this time.)
 Next, the Pacific Cycle acquired GT after Questor Partners went bankrupt in 2001.
-In 2004, the company was finally acquired by its current owner Dorel Industries.
+In 2004, the company was finally acquired by its current owner, Dorel Industries.

 The company stands out for its hard-tail frame design which is known as “triple triangle”— the seat stays are attached to the top tube forward of the seat tube while still being parallel to the downtube.